endymion1818/deliciousreverie/src/pages/post/tools-production-ready-code.md

 title: Tools for Production Ready Code
 ---

-_**A note about this article**: This was a feature I wrote for Net magazine which was sadly closed down before it was published.
+_**A note about this article**: This was a feature I wrote for Net magazine which was sadly closed down before it was published, so I published it on dev.to initially.
 It's aimed at people who want to get into devOps, or product owners who want to understand what it is they're getting themselves into.
 I hope it proves to be useful._

 Websites are great tools for communication, but it's remarkably easy to take them offline.
 One of the most panic-inducing moments for any operation can be that first call from a customer informing you that the site is down ... and then the next call, and then fifty more ... suddenly the company grinds to a halt until the problem can be fixed.